 The Flyers fired head coach Terry Simpson, on May 20, 1994, after one season behind the team’s bench.
-He is eventually replaced by Terry Murray, who takes the Flyers to the Stanley Cup Final in 1997.
+He was eventually replaced by Terry Murray, who took the Flyers to the Stanley Cup Final in 1997.

 Odds & Ends

-Kirk McLean recorded his fifth career playoff shutout, on May 20, 1994, to lead the Vancouver Canucks to a 4-0 win over the Toronto Maple Leafs in, in Game 3 of the Western Conference Final.
+Kirk McLean recorded his fifth career playoff shutout on May 20, 1994, to lead the Vancouver Canucks to a 4-0 win over the Toronto Maple Leafs in Game 3 of the Western Conference Final.
 Pavel Bure scored a pair of goals to lead the offensive charge.

-On May 20, 2000, current St. Louis Blues head coach Craig Berube scored the game-winning goal it the Flyers’ 3-1 win at New Jersey Devils, in Game 4 of the Eastern Conference Final.
+On May 20, 2000, current St. Louis Blues head coach Craig Berube scored the game-winning goal in the Flyers’ 3-1 win at New Jersey Devils in Game 4 of the Eastern Conference Final.
 His goal came with just seven minutes left in the third period and his just third goal in 86 playoff games.

-The Vegas Golden Knight became the first team since the 1967-68 Blues to make the Stanley Cup Final in their inaugural season on May 20, 2018.
-Ryan Reaves scored the game-winning goal on a 2-1 victory over the Jets, in Game 5 of the Western Conference Final.
+The Vegas Golden Knights became the first team since the 1967-68 Blues to make the Stanley Cup Final in their inaugural season on May 20, 2018.
+Ryan Reaves scored the game-winning goal in a 2-1 victory over the Jets in Game 5 of the Western Conference Final.
 Marc-Andre Fleury became the first goaltender ever to reach the Final in consecutive seasons with two different teams.

 Happy Birthday to You